-Abundant wildlife in Spitsbergen and stunning scenery in East Greenland combine to create a complete Arctic experience.
+Abundant wildlife in Svalbard and stunning scenery in East Greenland combine to create a complete Arctic experience.

 This comprehensive voyage starts in Longyearbyen in the Arctic archipelago of Svalbard and finishes in Reykjavík, Iceland.
 In Svalbard we experience the stark beauty of Spitsbergen’s mountainous northwestern coast while searching for polar bears, marine mammals, and other quintessential Arctic wildlife.